Treating Dog Separation Anxiety

 The Importance of Giving Your Dog Confidence

 I’ve learned that I have to stop doing so much for Taz.
 It’s my natural inclination to help her whenever I can, especially if I see she’s having difficulty.
 But doing everything for her only decreases her confidence.
 If she can walk from the back yard back to the house, then I should let her, not carry her.
-If she can find her food or water bowl and help herself, I need to let her do that, not take her to the bowl or bring food/water to her (unless she actually can’t find her food and water of course).

 I need to give her the freedom to interact with guests, neighbors, and even other dogs in the neighborhood without my intervention.
 In other words, I need to let Taz do for herself, so that she feels CONFIDENT.